Dodgers confident going into NL wild-card series vs Brewers

 STRUGGLING STARS

 The shortened season has been a rough go for some big hitters.
-Reigning NL MVP Cody Bellinger of the Dodgers is hitting .239 with an on-base percentage of .333 and a slugging percentage of .455.
-Milwaukee’s Christian Yelich is batting .205 with a .356 on-base percentage and a .430 slugging percentage.
-That’s a far cry from the numbers that made him one of the NL’s best hitters the last two years.
+Reigning NL MVP Cody Bellinger of the Dodgers is hitting .239 with a .788 OPS.
+Milwaukee’s Christian Yelich is batting .205 with a .786 OPS.
+That’s a far cry from the numbers that made them some of the NL’s best hitters the last two years.

 “You kind of throw out the stat sheet once you get to the postseason and understand he’s still a superstar player,” Roberts said of Yelich.
 The Brew Crew overall had an average of .223, worst in team history.